 Faculty (individually and collectively) will assess student clinical readiness prior to Clinical Education I in the fall and again prior to Clinical Education II in the Spring.
 The DCE will facilitate each faculty to complete an electronic assessment of every student in each of 3 areas: cognitive, psychomotor, and affective.
 The individual faculty results will be combined and shared during a faculty meeting.
 The results for each student will be discussed to ensure consistency of final assessment in each of the 3 areas.
-The data used for the cognitive area includes quiz and exam grades, data for psychomotor area includes performance during lab sessions, skills checks and lab practical exams, and data for professional behaviors includes any documented critical incidences of professional behaviors tool.
+The data used for the cognitive area includes quiz and exam grades, data for psychomotor area includes performance during lab sessions, skills checks and lab practical exams, and data for professional behaviors includes any documented critical incidences of professional behaviors or reoccurring safety violations as well as the self and peer assessments of the professional behaviors tool.
 The collective faculty will use this data to make a formal decision for clinical readiness.
 If a student is identified as not ready for the clinic, he/she will be prevented from participating in any clinical experience until the deficit is adequately remediated.
 Depending on the timing of the completion of the remediation, the student may have an extended or delayed clinical experience possibly resulting in a delayed graduation.
 If the deficit cannot be corrected, the student will be dismissed from the program as he/she will be unable to continue further.